 - Third, it changes the lining of the uterus, decreasing the probability of implantation.
 Click here to learn more about the ethical implications of this third method.

 The first dose of pills is taken as soon as possible (within 72 hours), followed by another dose 12 hours later.

 Emergency contraception decreases the possibility of pregnancy by 75-89% depending on the type of medication taken.
 This method is most effective the earlier it is taken.

 Emergency contraception is not as effective as other forms of birth control and should not be used as a replacement for other methods.

 What are the Side Effects or Health Risks of Emergency Contraception?

 Emergency Contraception has side effects similar to those experienced by users of oral or other hormonal types of contraception which include:

 Emergency contraception may affect your next menstrual cycle by making it earlier or later, or causing blood flow to be different than normal.
 Emergency contraception is not recommended for women who are already pregnant.
-You should take a pregnancy test if you are experiencing any pregnancy symptoms.
-Currently, there are no studies that show that any harm is done to the developing fetus if this method fails.

 How Much Does Emergency Contraception Cost?

 There is no longer an age limit on emergency contraception, which is now available over-the-counter without a prescription.
 Prices generally range from $30-$60 or more.